Prince Salman named Saudi heir at time of turmoil

 "Prince Salman is pragmatic; I think he will not mind dealing with Islamist Arabs like the Muslim Brotherhood."

-As crown prince, Salman will keep the defense portfolio and serve as deputy prime minister to King Abdullah, Monday's royal decree said.
+As crown prince, Salman will keep the defence portfolio and serve as deputy prime minister to King Abdullah, Monday's royal decree said.

 KEY POST